 All states except one issue CDLs with intrastate restrictions to individuals ages 18-20.
 The restrictions mean that these drivers cannot operate commercial motor vehicles (CMVs) in interstate commerce.
-To asses the safety impacts of allowing qualified military drivers younger than 21 to operate CMVs in interstate commerce, FMCSA will soon launch a three-year pilot program.
-FMCSA will release a Federal Register notice to announce the program's launch, and provide instructions for applying to it.
+To assess the safety impacts of allowing qualified military drivers younger than 21 to operate CMVs in interstate commerce, FMCSA has launched a three-year pilot program.

 Commercial Motor Vehicle Operator Safety Grants

 FMCSA provides funds to educational institutions that provide commercial driver training, including accredited public or private colleges, universities, vocational-technical schools, post-secondary educational institutions, truck driver training schools, associations, and state and local governments.
 Grants help institutions recruit and train active duty personnel, veterans, and their families for professional bus and truck driving careers.